 When experiencing sudden pain in your gums or teeth, it’s a clear sign that something is not right.
 You can take over-the-counter pain medication to alleviate some of the discomfort, but your dentist should be consulted immediately to get to the root of the problem.
 It’s crucial to not ignore the pain, especially if it’s getting steadily worse.

-Applying a cold compress can also help with the pain, but should only be applied temporarily until you are able to see your dentist.
+Applying a cold compress can also help with the pain, but should only be applied temporarily until you are able to see one of our dentists.
 The pain can be a sign of tissue inflammation due to infection, tooth decay, or an abscess.
-If the infection spreads to other parts of the body, the situation can quickly escalate to dangerous levels.
-Consult your dentist immediately to avoid these potentially life-threatening situations.
+If the infection spreads to other parts of the body, the situation can potentially become life-threatening.

-Certainly, not all dental emergencies can be avoided, but there are circumstances that could potentially increase your risk of experiencing sudden dental injury.
-These situations include:
+While not all dental emergencies can be avoided, there are circumstances that could potentially increase your risk of experiencing sudden dental injury.

 - Playing contact sports such as football or boxing